Hippuric acid

 Hippuric acid (Gr. hippos, horse, ouron, urine) is a carboxylic acid and organic compound.
 It is found in urine and is formed from the combination of benzoic acid and glycine.
-Levels of hippuric acid rise with the consumption of phenolic compounds (such as fruit juice, tea and wine).
+Levels of hippuric acid rise with the consumption of phenolic compounds (such as in fruit juice, tea, and wine).
 The phenols are first converted to benzoic acid, and then to hippuric acid and excreted in urine.